Metrics

 Definition: A composite metric representing the total financial cost associated with fulfilling a specific request, accounting for both fuel consumption and carbon dioxide emissions.

-Adjustment for different settings: The weights $\alpha$ and $\beta$ are predefined constants that model current fuel prices and CO2 certificate costs.
-If passengers are split across multiple vehicles, the driven distance and CO2 emissions are summed for all vehicles involved before applying the weights.
+Adjustment for different settings: The weight $\beta$ are predefined constant that model current fuel prices and CO2 certificate costs.

 Range: $\geq 0$.